 The most common eating disorders are anorexia, bulimia, and binge eating.
-Please visit the National Eating Disorder Information Centre for more detailed clinical definitions of the following eating disorders.

 Anorexia is characterized by excessive weight loss and self-starvation.
 The individual usually feels "fat" regardless of how thin she or he becomes and may continue to eat less and less.
 If your BMI is lower than the bottom of the normal range, you may be developing anorexia.